jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Computer_Requirements.md

 - Windows 11:
   - Recommend [Notepad++](https://notepad-plus-plus.org/), BBEdit, or [Visual Studio Code](https://code.visualstudio.com/download) do not recommend TextEdit, Wordpad, Notebook, EMACS, or Microsoft Word.
   - If you already have a text editor you like that is not listed, you are free to use it provided it saves files in true flat .txt and not rich text format.
+- We do not recommend TextEdit, Wordpad, Notebook, or Microsoft Word.
+You are free to use vim or emacs if you are already familar with those interfaces, but they are beyond the scope of this course.

+### 2. R and RStudio

+For the second half of the class, we will use Rstudio.

+#### MAC USERS

+**MAC: To install R**

+Open an internet browser and go to www.r-project.org.
+Click the “download R” link in the middle of the page under “Getting Started.”
+Select a USA CRAN location (a mirror site) and click the corresponding link.
+Click on the “Download R for (Mac) OS X” link at the top of the page.
+Click on the file containing the latest version of R under “Files.”
+Save the .pkg file, double-click it to open, and follow the installation instructions.
+Now that R is installed, you need to download and install RStudio.